 - Even if you start investing at age 50, you have a good amount of time in which to accumulate wealth.
 If you can invest $10,000 per year for 20 years, earning the market's historical average return of 10%, you'll end up with more than $570,000 before inflation, and more than $400,000 after.
 Not too shabby, eh?

 - On the other hand, remember that that 10% return is very hypothetical.
-Sure, it's the market's historical average, but recent events amply illustrate that you can't count on it.
+Sure, it's the market's historical average, but with even big stocks like Citigroup

 Find good investments

-Good returns aren't always hard to find.
-Even well-known companies can give you market-beating performance over the long haul.
-PepsiCo
+But over the long haul, good returns aren't always hard to find.
+Even well-known companies can give you market-beating performance over longer periods of time.
+Kimberly-Clark

 Whether you go with stocks or funds, don't wait.
 Start investing today, and get yourself on the path to higher returns.